Paulthibaud/change-Point-model/README.md

-# change-Point-model-
+# cutting-stock-problem

-Change-Point model for a normal law applied to the TER (french suburb train) monthly regularity data.
+Study of two ways for solving a cutting stock problem using column generation and meta-heuristic.